zaiisao/Documentation/en/Real-time-Messaging/rtm_get_event.md

 ### <a name="basicauth"></a>Basic authentication

-You need to pass the basic HTTP authentication and put `api_key:api_secret` in the `Authorization` field of the HTTP header:
+You need to pass the basic HTTP authentication and put `api_key:api_secret` in the `Authorization` field of the HTTP header.

-- `api_key`: Customer ID
-- `api_secret`: Customer Secret

-You can get your Customer ID and Customer Secret on the [RESTful API](https://console.agora.io/restful) page of the Agora Console.
 For more information on how to generate the `Authorization` filed, see [RESTful API authentication](https://docs.agora.io/en/faq/restful_authentication).

 ### <a name="tokenauth"></a>Token authentication